 What I like

 Noom is a visually appealing, extremely accessible application that practically anyone can use.
-The only limiting factor of accessibility is the continuing monthly cost, which may be too high for many.
+The only limiting factor of accessibility is the monthly cost, which may be too high for many.

 Millions of Americans suffering from obesity, diabetes, and metabolic syndrome cannot afford weight loss programs or frequent visits with dietitians.
 Noom may give many of them an option.